-To help coordinate student activism, AMP launched its "Signature Project" at the December 2010 Muslim American Society/Islamic Circle of North America convention.
+AMP began targeting pro-Palestinian student groups, like SJP, by launched its "Signature Project" at the December 2010 Muslim American Society/Islamic Circle of North America convention.
 During the convention, AMP led three sessions on advocacy training for more than 160 students from several universities.
 To show its commitment to the project, AMP offered financial assistance to students interested in attending the convention, including free registration and reimbursements for food, travel and hotel expenses.

 AMP also hired staff to better manage its campaigns and "strengthen AMP's impact" on campus.
 The most notable is AMP National Campus Coordinator Taher Herzallah.
-In February 2010, Herzallah and 10 other pro-Palestinian student activists were arrested for disrupting a speech by Israeli Ambassador Michael Oren at the University of California, Irvine.
+In February 2010, Herzallah and 10 other pro-Palestinian student activists were arrested for disrupting a speech by

-AMP's main partner on campus is Students for Justice in Palestine (SJP), the primary organizer of anti-Israel events on campus with several dozen independent chapters.
+Israeli Ambassador Michael Oren at the University of California, Irvine.

 In its end-of-year appeal to its membership in 2010, AMP boasted about its campus efforts, noting that it has helped facilitate several SJP conferences, and has "worked with hundreds of members of Students for Justice in Palestine."

 In October 2011, AMP further cemented its relationship with SJP by officially endorsing SJP's 2011 National Conference at Columbia University.
-That conference, which was held over two days and open to students involved in
+That conference, which was held over two days and open to students involved in pro-Palestinian groups on campus, drew the participation of over 350 students from more than 100 schools.
+Sessions focused on how to strengthen pro-Palestine activism on campus and how to "combat the myths of Zionism."